Weekly Arranged Lab Hours (WALH)

 Students will complete lab assignments available on Canvas.
 These assignments will contain specific activities that they will work on during their arranged lab hour.
 These assignments, which may sometimes require more than one hour, must be completed during the weekly arranged lab hour at the Skills Center and not at home.

-Spring 2024 Students: Starting Monday, January 29, you will get access to your WALH assignments on Canvas.
+Fall 2024 Students: Starting Monday, August 26, you will get access to your WALH assignments on Canvas.
 If you need help, ask your ESL professor.

 Important Information for the First Week of the Semester